To submit a proposal, fill out the application form on the Digital User Office platform. Below, see our tips on how to do this.

 You can use the last tab – Submit proposal – to send your application to us!
 Remember that you can save the application at any stage of its creation process.

-Please report all problems and submit modification ideas that are related to the DUO registration and operation process to us at the following e-mail address: email@example.com.
+Please report all problems and submit any modification ideas that are related to the DUO registration and operation process to us at the following e-mail address: firstname.lastname@example.org.
 The e-mail response time is two working days.